Hiccup246/jameswatt/README.md

 - SEO Optimisation https://nystudio107.com/blog/modern-seo-snake-oil-vs-substance
 - Deploy and do real world testing on both desktop and mobile devices
 - Deploy and check lighthouse score and implement possible optimisations
+- Update old portfolio site to have new names and update SEO to be completely different
+- Update old portfolio netlify deployment config and domains
+- Update old portfolio github names
+- Update existing github name to be v2 portfolio site